Newsletters

 speterson@foulston.com | View bio

-Sue, a governmental affairs consultant to Foulston Siefkin’s Governmental Affairs & Public Policy practice group, is a strategic advocate, advisor, and connection to the Kansas Legislature, government agencies, and elected officials.
+Sue, a government affairs consultant to Foulston Siefkin’s Government Affairs & Public Policy practice group, is a strategic advocate, advisor, and connection to the Kansas Legislature, government agencies, and elected officials.
 She has built a robust and well-established network of state and federal lawmakers, corporate/academic leaders, and policymakers nationwide.
 She earned a Bachelor of Science in political science from Kansas State University, a Master of Public Administration from the University of Kansas, and a Doctorate in Curriculum and Instruction from KSU.
 Before joining Foulston, Sue served as Kansas State University’s chief government relations officer for 34 years; her experience also includes staff positions in Kansas’ executive and legislative branches.

 Eric L. Sexton, PhD

-Contributing Author and Governmental Affairs Consultant
+Contributing Author and Government Affairs Consultant

 316.371.7553